zhengrui315/Mywebapp/README.md

 ### Intro
-This is a skeleton Flask-React webapp.
+This is a skeleton Flask-React webapp for my personal workspace.
 It can be used as a template for building your own webapp.
 Backend code can be written into `./flaskapp/` while React components can be added in `./static/src/`.

 ### Run the webapp
 prerequisites: